James Duggan: Coadjutor archbishop of St. Louis

 Duggan was appointed as coadjutor archbishop of St. Louis and titular bishop of Gabala by Pope Pius IX on January 9, 1857, to assist Kenrick.
 On May 3, 1857, Kenrick consecrated Duggan at the Cathedral of St. Louis in St. Louis.

 While coadjutor archbishop, Duggan also served as administrator of Chicago for a second time when Pius IX accepted O'Regan's resignation in June 1858 for health reasons.
 When Duggan became administrator, the city was still recovering financially from the Panic of 1857.
 In addition, there was a great deal of animosity among parishioners toward past bishops.
 The French-Canadian Catholic community believed that Bishop Anthony O'Regan had stolen their parish property.
 The German immigrants, the largest Catholic community in the diocese, resented that the pope had chosen O'Regan, an Irish cleric, as their bishop.

 Bishop of Chicago

-On January 21, 1859, Pius IX appointed Duggan as the fourth bishop of Chicago at age 34.
+On January 21, 1859, Pius IX appointed Duggan as bishop of Chicago.
 That same year, Duggan founded the House of the Good Shepherd in Chicago for what were termed "delinquent women."
 Its operation was given to the religious sisters of the Sisters of the Holy Cross.

 During his times in Illinois, Dugan had become close friends with US Senator Stephen A Douglas.
 Douglas had engaged with Abraham Lincoln in a famous series of debates about slavery in 1858.
 On June 2, 1861, Duggan visited Douglas on his deathbed in Chicago.
-He died the next day.
+Douglas would die the next day.